Brand Names: US

 - This drug may add to your chance of getting lymphoma or other cancers.

 - If this drug is given with other drugs that work on the immune system, it can add to the chance of getting an infection or lymphoma or other cancers.
+Call your doctor right away if you have a change in color or size of a mole; a lump in the armpit, groin, or neck; or any new or changing skin lump or growth.
 Talk with the doctor.

 - This drug may be given with steroid drugs like hydrocortisone.
 Do not use with other drugs that weaken the immune system.
 Talk with the doctor.

 Gengraf® or Neoral®: